Read on to learn about EDI mapping and how the right EDI mapping software can bring efficiency to your EDI processes.

 What is EDI mapping?

 During an EDI to ERP mapping event, data structures are translated from an EDI standard format (EDIFACT, ANSI X12, OFTP2, etc.) to a proprietary file that can be easily ingested into a back end system (CSV format, txt, SAP IDoc, Flat File, or another ERP specific format).

-It is important to note that EDI mapping tools allow EDI platforms to enable mapping in both directions, originating from an ERP, or originating from a trading partner.
+It is important to note that EDI mapping software allows EDI platforms to create EDI maps bidirectionally, originating from an ERP, or originating from a trading partner.
 So, IDoc to EDI mapping is the reverse of EDI mapping to IDoc.